kianasahota/comp115_project2/README.md

 python grouse_mtn_data.py
 A window will open displaying the trends.
 Close the window to end the session.

-Credits & Data Sources
+# Credits
 Data Provider: Environment and Climate Change Canada

+# Writers
-Writers: Lauren Desprez & Kiana Sahota
+Lauren Desprez & Kiana Sahota